Learning Overview and Objectives

 - Identify ways to improve their community Select a location to highlight as part of this improvement

-- Write and upload a new entry on their neighborhood project
+- Write and upload a new entry on their community cause

 - Share their new entry and engage their online community in this campaign

 - Develop a field plan for their community cause

 TASK...Students divide up into teams of 3-4 students.
 They meet to share and collaborate on their community cause ideas and work together for the duration of the project.

 ACTIVITY #1...Each group selects one cause and a location to investigate and document, using the prompt, "What I would do to improve my community is ..."

 Using their YV Notebook the students answer the following questions to help them identify their cause: